Looking back, around and ahead

 One of the things that I find very important is the unity in diversity of all things, and their interrelatedness.
 Also crucial is tolerance of and compassion for others.
 Reducing our attachment to things and emotions and increasing our aid and understanding of others is also important.
 The proper perspective on things needs to be developed.

 I subscribe to the concepts of the 4 elements and directions, the angelic hierarchies, the Enochian aethyrs, and to the Cabalistic Tree of Life as important representations and realms to be studied and visited.
-I’m also interested in the Tarot as a compact form of spiritual knowledge, the chakra system as a good way of representing human energy fields and Castaneda’s idea of assemblage points and perception.
+I’m also interested in the Tarot as a compact form of spiritual knowledge, the chakra system as a good way of representing human energy fields, and Castaneda’s idea of assemblage points and perception.

 We all have an obligation to develop our inner selves to their furthest extent.
 Karma is real, reincarnation is real, the spiritual domains and our thoughts are real, and more real than we can possibly know while we’re in the material world.
 We are surrounded by non-physical reality and non-physical beings and we ourselves consist of multiple interpenetrating selves that exist in different non-physical realms as well as the material one we commonly think of as “reality”.
 Christ is the chief of our solar family, and has merged with the etheric field of the Earth to become the Dharma King and keep our etheric bodies anchored.
-I dream about being visited by aliens about once a month.
+I dream about being visited by aliens about once a month, or about odd astral travel things.
 I think this has to do with being contacted by higher beings, but as yet I haven’t made enough contact to know for sure.

 One of the most powerful and disturbing facets of my spiritual life has centered around the use of psychedelics.
 For some reason, they acted as a catalyst to bring out in me the psychic abilities that all of us possess.
 I did have some ability before these experiences (mostly with the beginning stages of OOBE), but much, much more after.
 There have been several incidents, five of which come quickly to mind: a Rush concert where I had the sensation of an angel coming towards me, a party at college where I was communicating psychically, a visit to the earth elemental realm, a call to TEX-a window opened, there was a crowd of figures, and a voice said, “You’re the first one”, and a hike in the Santa Monica mountains where a friend and I heard the “fanfare of the deities“-he was able to reproduce the sound, and what he reproduced was exactly what I had heard, even though it was quiet at the time.
 I view this last incident in particular as evidence of the existence of non-physical reality, as it was a shared experience, rather than something that happened just to me.
 I could be wrong, of course, and all of this could be complete delusion-who knows?
 I certainly don’t.
 I’m slowly trying to work towards these abilities without the use of drugs-Ram Dass rightly says, “psychedelics are like a business call-once you get the information, you hang up the phone, if you’re smart.”
 I haven’t been very smart, I guess.
 I have good ability at perceiving things, but I think I may be barred from OOBE and astral travel this time around.
 Still, I work on it, because the work is more important than the destination.